marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 ## Commit Messages

-Commit messages serve to describe the changes made on a high-level basis.
+Commit messages serve to describe the changes made on a high-level basis or the goal of the changes.
 Ensure that commit messages are informative, such as:
  *Resolved the bug where tabpanel 'summary' would not display until a driver was selected in login panel.*

 - In this message, the implemented changes are sufficiently detailed for a user to be able to understand the specific code changes' intentions.